SchoolyB/language.ez/src/pages/docs/language/keywords.md

 }
 ```

-**Why "const"?** It's short for "constant" — a value that stays constant throughout your program.
+**Why "const"?** It's short for "constant."
+Use `const` for values that should never change, like configuration settings, mathematical constants (PI), or type definitions.

 ## Functions